lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 * RFCXXXX --> the assigned numerical RFC value for this draft

-* RFCAAAA --> the assigned numerical RFC value for {{I-D.ietf-lamps-cmp-updates}}

-  Add this RFC number to the list of obsoleted RFCs.

-* RFCBBBB --> the assigned numerical RFC value for {{I-D.ietf-lamps-lightweight-cmp-profile}}

-* RFCCCCC --> the assigned numerical RFC value for {{I-D.ietf-lamps-cmp-algorithms}}

 * RFCDDDD --> the assigned numerical RFC value for {{I-D.ietf-lamps-rfc6712bis}}

-* RFCEEEE --> the assigned numerical RFC value for {{I-D.ietf-ace-cmpv2-coap-transport}}

 * RFCFFFF --> the assigned numerical RFC value for {{I-D.ietf-lamps-cms-kemri}}
 ]